SkroxiousDM/2d12GameSystem/docs/03-magic.md

 2. Suffer 2 Fatigue per day of study, plus additional Fatigue equal to the number of complications generated during the study period.
 A full day's rest removes this Fatigue.
 3. Obtain ingredients, tools, and materials with a combined Restriction rating equal to the spell or ritual's difficulty \+ 2\.
 4. Spend 10 XP.
 5. Make a Willpower \+ Resilience test at a difficulty equal to the spell or ritual's difficulty \+ 1\.
 On a success, the spell or ritual is learned and available from the next adventure.
-If it is a spell, it is learned in a flawed state (see section 3.1).
+If it is a spell, it is learned in a flawed state.
 On a failure, the process must be repeated after the next adventure.

 A dabbler may repeat the learning process for a flawed spell to remove its flawed status.
 They must have successfully cast the spell at least once during play before attempting to refine it.